Skip to main content

 A. Member Communication Tools

-Members my use the Services to communicate information in a variety of ways including through their profiles, social actions (e.g., liking, sharing or commenting on a newsfeed article), and through our member messaging.
+Members may use the Services to communicate information in a variety of ways including through their profiles, social actions (e.g., liking, sharing or commenting on a newsfeed article), and through our member messaging feature.
 We authorize you to use these tools for clinical, non-commercial purposes, unless otherwise expressly approved by Doximity.
-You are solely responsible for your interactions with other Doximity users.
+You are solely responsible for your interactions with other Doximity users and ensuring the content you share complies with these Terms.
 Doximity reserves the right, but has no obligation, to monitor disputes between you and other users and respond as necessary to enforce these Terms.

 B. Patient Communication Tools

 The Services include tools intended to facilitate healthcare related communication between our healthcare provider members and their patients, such as Doximity Dialer and its associated voice, video, text messaging and caller ID customization features.
-It is your decision as to whether you communicate with your patients using these tools, and if you choose to do so, you agree that (1) you will comply with all applicable laws, regulations and rules applicable to you and your use of the tools, (2) you have obtained any and all required consents, authorizations and other permissions including, but not limited to, any required by HIPAA and the Telephone Consumer Protection Act (if applicable to your sending of text messages), and (3) your use of the tools will not conflict with any agreement or obligation to which you are subject, including to your employer.
+It is your decision as to whether you communicate with your patients using these tools, and if you choose to do so, you agree that (1) you will comply with all applicable laws, regulations and rules applicable to you and your use of the tools, (2) you have obtained any and all required consents, authorizations and other permissions including, but not limited to, any required by HIPAA and the Telephone Consumer Protection Act (if applicable to your sending of text messages), and (3) your use of the tools will not conflict with any agreement or obligation to which you are subject, including with your employer.
 If you use the Doximity Dialer caller ID customization feature, you agree to designate a phone number that you are authorized to use for that purpose, you will not misrepresent your identity or affiliation, and you are solely responsible for your use of this feature in violation of these Terms.
+If you use any AI-powered transcription or summarization feature in connection with a Dialer communication, refer to the “Use of the Services” section above for applicable terms.

 Note that if you text or leave a voicemail for a patient using Doximity Dialer, this message may be accessed through the patient’s device by individuals other than the patient for whom the message is intended, depending on the security settings and accessibility of the device, which are outside of Doximity’s control and for which Doximity disclaims responsibility.
 Also, Doximity’s communication tools are not intended to be used to transmit messages relating to payments or debt collection, advertisements, or other non-healthcare related information, so do not use them for these purposes.
 Refer to the section above titled “Privacy” for additional information about Doximity’s communication tools, including the applicability of the Doximity Business Associate Agreement.

-If you use a Doximity Service that involves the transmission of text messages, including Doximity Dialer, the number and frequency of text messages you receive may vary.
+If you use a feature that involves the transmission of text messages, including Doximity Dialer, the number and frequency of text messages you receive may vary.
 Message and data rates may apply for any text messages sent or received.
 If you have any questions about your text plan or data plan, you should contact your wireless provider.
-Please be aware that mobile carriers are not liable for delayed or undelivered text message.
-You may choose to stop receiving text messages through the Service at any time by replying “STOP” to any text, at which point you will receive one more text message confirming your opt-out.
-If you are experiencing issues with text messages sent through the Service, you can reply with the keyword HELP for more assistance, or you can get help directly at support@doximity.com.
+Please be aware that mobile carriers are not liable for delayed or undelivered text messages.
+You may choose to stop receiving text messages through the Services at any time by replying “STOP” to any text, at which point you will receive one more text message confirming your opt-out.
+If you are experiencing issues with text messages sent through the Services, you can reply with the keyword HELP for more assistance, or you can get help directly at support@doximity.com.
 If you have any questions regarding our privacy practices, please read our Privacy Policy.

 C. Communications from Doximity